Free-Hertz/customer-churn-prediction/README.md

 The model prioritizes identifying potential churners, which aligns with business goals.

 ## Key Insights
--Customers with short tenure are more likely to churn -Month-to-month contracts show higher churn rates -Longer contracts and bundled services reduce churn probability
+- Customers with short tenure are more likely to churn
+- Month-to-month contracts show higher churn rates
+- Longer contracts and bundled services reduce churn probability

 ## Technologies Used
--Python
--Pandas
--NumPy
--Scikit-learn
--Matplotlib
--Seaborn
+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+- Matplotlib
+- Seaborn
--Jupyter Notebook
+- Jupyter Notebook

 ## How to Run
 Clone the repository